lewy9109/importer_csv_service/README.md

 ## Overview

-This project is a Docker-based PHP application using Nginx as a load balancer with a Round Robin strategy.
+This project is a Docker based PHP application using Nginx as a load balancer with a Round Robin strategy.
 It includes two PHP servers and background workers managed by Supervisor.

 ## Purpose